codemonument/deno_scripting_template/Readme.md

 - `bonnie.toml` = A file defining the workspace scripts, like `bonnie start` & `bonnie build`
 - `main.ts` = the entrypoint for this deno script
 - `Readme.md` = A normal Readme file

+## Adjustments after using the Template

+1. Update the `APP_NAME` variable in `.env` file.
+It is used as name for bundled js files or compiled executables.